How will we pay for the laptop?

 Will this enable cheating or plagiarism?

-All computers will have software installed that allows teacher monitoring of the computers during class time.
+All computers will have software installed that allows our faculty to monitor the use of the computers during class time.
 This monitoring is a huge deterrent to misuse.
-Also, all English classes already require students to submit any written work to Turnitin.com, an on-line plagiarism service to which Saint Ursula subscribes.
+English classes require students to submit any written work to Turnitin.com, an online plagiarism service to which Saint Ursula subscribes.
 Cheating and plagiarism are always considered very serious offenses and are dealt with accordingly.
 The statistics show that by using computers and taking appropriate precautions, these two problems actually decrease.

 What about battery life?